accordproject/techdocs/docs/advanced-latedelivery.md

 }
 ```

-The next error is in the logic, since it still uses the old `MiniLateDeliveryClause` type which does not exist anymore.
+The next error is in the logic since it still uses the old `MiniLateDeliveryClause` type which does not exist anymore.

 ### Update the Logic